MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/impersonate-another-user-web-api.md

 ## Determine the actual user

-When an operation such as creating an entity is performed using impersonation, the user who actually performed the operation can be found by querying the record including the `createdonbehalfby` single-valued navigation property.
+When an operation such as creating an entity is performed using impersonation, you can find the user who actually performed the operation by querying the record including the `createdonbehalfby` single-valued navigation property.
 A corresponding `modifiedonbehalfby` single-valued navigation property is available for operations that update the entity.

  **Request:**